sckott/scott/publications.md

 ### In review/prep

-+ Chamberlain, S.A., and Eduard Szöcs.
-In review at F1000 Research. taxize: taxonomic search and retrieval in R.
 + Vamosi, J.; Chamberlain, S.A., Garcha, N.; Moray, C.; Mooers, A. In Review at Ecology and Evolution.
 Pollinators visit related plant species across 29 plant-pollinator networks.
 + Chamberlain, S.A., J.A.
 Rudgers, and J.L.
 Bronstein.
 In prep.
 How context-dependent are species interactions.
 + Chamberlain, S.A., J.A.
 Rudgers, and K.D.
 Whitney.
 In prep.
 Proximity to crop sunflowers affects patterns of natural selection in a wild relative through plant mutualists and antagonists.